tango4j/tensorflow-vs-pytorch/INTRO.md

 This repository aims for comparative analysis of TensorFlow vs PyTorch, for those who want to learn TensorFlow while already familiar with PyTorch or vice versa.

+The whole content was written in Ipython Notebook then converted into MarkDown.
+Ipython Notebooks in main directory cotains the same content.

 ### TABLE OF CONTENTS

 [**01.
 Tensor**](https://github.com/tango4j/tensorflow-vs-pytorch#01-tensor)